codylane/ruby-install2rpm/README.md

 Directory Structure
 ===================
-bin/   -> Contains all the binaries need to create the new build build/ -> Contails the unpacked source tar.gz file gems/  -> The downloaded default gems to package into the ruby environment ./     -> The root directory of this project also where you place the
+bin/   -> Contains all the binaries need to create the new build<br>
+build/ -> Contails the unpacked source tar.gz file<br>
+gems/  -> The downloaded default gems to package into the ruby environment<br>
+./     -> The root directory of this project also where you place the<br>
-          source for ruby-version.tar.gz.
+          source for ruby-version.tar.gz.<br>

 You download the source files for the environment you want to build and place it into root directory of the cloned repo.
 For example, if you